Abilities

 The other stuff

-I enjoy trying new things and experimenting, it helps me think out of the box.
+I enjoy trying new things and experimenting, it makes me think out of the box.
 Creativity is crucial when dealing with issues few faced before.
 This is again not limited to technology.

 To me, minimalism is the way: reducing what gets used, collected, processed, stored.
 Lowering costs of design, development, delivery, maintenance and operation, and improving general satisfaction.
 This belief translates into strong advocacy for privacy.
-Tracking users is bad: following anyone on the street to know their habits is weird, why is this considered “acceptable behavior” online?
-On a different note, that’s also how I reduce my water, electricity, network carrier and other services bills.
+Tracking users is bad: following anyone on the street to know their habits is weird, why would this be “acceptable behavior” online?
+On a different note, I reduced my energy use by applying the same principles.

 Other than that, I love trying new places, I do my share of physical activity including climbing and I spend way too much time gushing about the latest tech breakthroughs.
 Tech is not the solution, yet we must celebrate the achievements of our time and push for more!